 Benefits of Separating Templates and Stationery for Word

-By defining the elements included in Templates and Stationery separately (with the common information in Stationery and the text for the body of the Word documents in Templates) this offers not only ease of use but also flexibility.
+Defining the elements included in Templates and Stationery separately (with the common information in Stationery and the text for the body of the Word documents in Templates) offers not only ease of use but also flexibility.

 For Word documents, it allows you to have potentially just two Stationery documents for letters (one for sending via email and one for printing on pre-printed letterhead).
 There will then be a number of Templates that hold the standard text for the body of the letters.